On ruled surfaces with big anti-canonical divisor and numerically trivial divisors on weak log Fano surfaces: Introduction

-In fact, however, \pref{th:adj} for the case when $X$ admits a non-rational singularity is covered by \cite[Theorem 2.2 (iii)]{MR1821186}.
-Hence, as discussed in \pref{sc:combination} below, we can also show \pref{th:adj} by combining these results.
+In fact \pref{th:adj} for the case when $X$ admits a non-rational singularity is covered by \cite[Theorem 2.2 (iii)]{MR1821186} as well.
+Hence we can also show \pref{th:adj} by combining it with \cite[Theorem 3.2]{MR3383599} (see \pref{sc:combination}).
+Our method, however, allows us to investigate the following question concerning the boundary case.

-It is interesting to observe what happens if we allow $ \Delta $ to take coefficients 1.
-If we assume that $ - \lb K _{ X } + \Delta \rb $ is ample, then our proof based on \pref{cr:main_cor} works equally well.
+\begin{question} Does the conclusion of \pref{th:adj} hold if we allow some of the coefficients of $\Delta$ to be 1? \end{question} If we assume that $ - \lb K _{ X } + \Delta \rb $ is ample, then our proof based on \pref{cr:main_cor} works equally well and we get the same conclusion.
 However, the assertion of \pref{th:adj} does not necessarily hold when $ - \lb K _{ X } + \Delta \rb $ is assumed to be only nef and big (see \pref{eg:counter}).
 In \pref{sc:Delta=1} we investigate when the assertion of \pref{th:adj} fails, by closely examining the proof of \pref{cr:adj}.
 For example, it is shown that $X$ needs to be birationally equivalent to the product of $\bP ^{ 1 }$ and a curve of genus one for the failure.

-In the last section, we construct some examples of non-minimal ruled surfaces with big anti-canonical divisor by blowing-up geometrically ruled surfaces along certain configurations of points.
+In the last section we construct some examples of non-minimal ruled surfaces with big anti-canonical divisor, by blowing up geometrically ruled surfaces along certain configurations of points.